 Prior to joining SVB, Thomas spent 7 years with Hall Capital Partners, an investment advisor in San Francisco, CA for ultra-high net worth families and institutions.
 During his tenure with Hall, he contributed in structuring, analyzing and managing portfolios with a balance of optimizing performance, tax efficiency, risk preference and account organization.

 Thomas graduated from the Santa Clara Leavey School of Business with a BS in Finance and earned an MS in Financial Analysis from the University of San Francisco.
-Thomas is a CFA® charterholder.
+Thomas holds the Chartered Financial Analyst (CFA) and the Chartered Alternative Investment Analyst (CAIA) designations and is a member of the CFA Society San Francisco.

 The individual named here is both a representative of Silicon Valley Bank as well as an investment advisory representative of SVB Wealth Advisory, a registered investment advisor and non-bank affiliate of Silicon Valley Bank, member FDIC .
 Bank products are offered by SVB Private Bank, a division of Silicon Valley Bank.
 Products offered by SVB Wealth Advisory, Inc. are not FDIC insured, are not deposits or other obligations of Silicon Valley Bank, and may lose value.